GovTribe

 Proposal Workflows

-Use Proposal Workflows in GovTribe AI to extract solicitation requirements, triage compliance risks, and create proposal controls or writer-facing outlines from resolved source packages.
+Use Proposal Workflows in GovTribe AI to read solicitation packages, extract requirements, triage compliance risks, draft responses, fill templates, and create proposal controls or writer-facing outlines from resolved source packages.

-Use Proposal Workflows after you have a resolved solicitation, opportunity, or source package and want requirements extracted, compliance risks triaged, or a working proposal artifact.
+Use Proposal Workflows after you have a solicitation, opportunity, pursuit, or source package and want GovTribe AI to read the source files before the team builds proposal controls, fills buyer templates, or starts drafting.
 This skill is for source-backed proposal support, not early capture qualification.

 It helps proposal managers, writers, capture teams, and compliance leads turn GovTribe records and source files into usable proposal guidance and work products.